Primarily, growth metrics help you evaluate the performance of your business. They are directly related to the company’s profitability.

 Customer Lifetime Value measures the total revenue a company expects from a single customer over a span of time.

 Companies use the CLV metric to identify the customer segments that are valuable for their business.
+Needles t say, increasing your CLV should be a top priority for most types of businesses.
 To calculate CLV, you must have APV (Average Purchase Value) and APFR (Average Purchase Frequency Rate), CV (Customer Value), and ACL (Average Customer Lifespan).

 Here are the formulas to calculate each of the above metrics: